-To stay updated on the status of marijuana policy reform in Alabama, be sure to subscribe to MPP's free legislative alert service.
+To stay updated on the status of marijuana policy reform in Alabama, be sure to subscribe to MPP's alerts, if you haven't done so already.

 While cannabis policy reform is sweeping the country, Alabama remains one of only 19 states that still imposes jail time for simple possession of cannabis.
 SB 160, which takes jail off the table and allows for expungements, has passed the Senate Judiciary Committee and will next head to the Senate floor!
 Now is the perfect time to let your elected officials know you want them to catch up with the times.